Campus Policing and Security Policies

 Reporting Criminal Incidents and Other Emergencies

 All students, employees, and guests should promptly report criminal incidents, accidents, and other emergencies to Campus Safety by phone at (502) 873-4444 or from a dialing 4444 on a campus phone.
-Individuals also may report incidents in person at the department’s headquarters on Breckenridge Street.
+Individuals also may report incidents in person at the Campus Safety office on Breckenridge Street.

 The University has installed emergency two-way call boxes (blue light phones) throughout campus for use during emergencies.
 By pressing the red button on the stations, users can communicate directly with our Campus Safety.
 The location of the station is digitally displayed to the safety officer.

 Monitoring and Recording Criminal Activity at Off-Campus Organizations

 The University relies on its close working relationships with local law enforcement agencies to receive information about incidents involving students on campus.
 Campus Safety will actively investigate any crime information it receives concerning or involving a member of the campus community.
 If the University is notified of a situation in which a campus community member is the victim of a crime, the department may issue a Campus Safety Alert, detailing the incident and providing tips so that other community members may avoid similar incidents.

 Access to campus buildings and grounds is a privilege extended to students, faculty, staff, and authorized guests.
 The University encourages an open environment with limited constraints to ensure the reasonable protection of all members of the community.
 Except for residence halls, most campus facilities are open during weekday business hours.
 Individuals who wish to access University buildings or property during non-business hours or for special events should contact the appropriate department administrator, Campus Events Coordinator, or Campus Safety.